 Education websites with lessons would be great use of the tech.
 Website Tools like body fat calculators or financial calculators that require repeat uses.
 There are heaps more ideas here: pwa app ideas.

 HTML5 Games.
 They are heavy coded websites which if repeatedly played and visitored, could save your gamers internet AND your web servers some load.
-There are heaps more ideas at PWA ROCKS.

 For the more tech-minded, Google has a 30min video about how they combined WordPress and PWA to get a fully functioning PWA blog working.
 (Note, iframes such as Youtube embeds require internet so they would not work offline).

 There is a meta tag “preload” which allows you to load the second page in the background of the first page.
 The purpose would be to allow for a fast user experience IF you knew that the second page was going to be visited.
 The bad part is that loading the first page would take longer as it is loading two pages.
 It also uses a lot more internet for someone just visiting the first page (and ignoring the second page).

 With PWA, you could possibly do this with its settings (you can define pages to store).